Mary Zilba: Career

+In 2014, Mary Zilba sang in the sacred Sistine Chapel.

 In March 2016, Zilba, with the backing of Rosemary Siemens on piano, Eli Bennett, and Jesse Sukkau on vocals, recorded a single "#VancoUBER" and released it on YouTube as part of a growing desire to see Uber in Vancouver.

 Personal life

 Born and raised in Ohio, Zilba has six brothers and sisters, and is a mother to three sons; Cole, Chase, and Chad.
 Cole is a recent graduate of UCLA; Chase attends Santa Monica college and is a working musician.
 Chad is a model/actor attending school in Los Angeles.
-When not working or caring for her family Zilba works for charity.
-She is an advocate for PETA and is a national spokesperson for the disorder Tuberous Sclerosis and sits on the TSCANADA national board of directors.